dnl-rss/secureum-slot2-solidity101/00_precontract.md

 pragma abicoder v2;
 ```

-The new `abicoder v2` is enabled by default.
-It can encode and decode arbitrarily nested arrays and structs, although this may produce suboptimal code and is not as robustly tested as the v1 encoder.
+The new `abicoder v2` is enabled by default as a superset of `v1`
+-`v2` can encode and decode arbitrarily nested arrays and structs, although this may produce suboptimal code and is not as robustly tested as the v1 encoder.

-An `abicoder v2` contract can interact freely with `abicoder v1` or `v2` contracts.
+-`v2` contracts can interact freely with `v1` or `v2` contracts.

-An `abicoder v1` contract will throw an error if it attempts to decode types only supported by the new compiler.
+-`v1` contracts will throw an error when decoding types only supported by `v2`.
 Upgrading the abicoder version will resolve the issue.

 This `pragma` applies to all code in the file, regardless of where the code ends up.
-A contract compiled with abicoder v1 can still contain code using the new encoder by inheriting from another contract.
-This is okay as long as the new types are used internally and not in external fucntion signatures.
+- A contract compiled with abicoder `v1` can still contain code using the new encoder by inheriting from another contract.
+- This is okay as long as the new types are used internally and not in external function signatures.

 #### 9. Experimental pragmas